grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/add-logs-metrics-traces-for-backend-plugins.md

 ### Automatic instrumentation by the SDK

 The SDK automates some instrumentation to ease developer experience.
+This section explores the default tracing added to gRPC calls and outgoing HTTP requests.

 #### Tracing gRPC calls